 The Kelsey Review, Mercer County Community College's county-wide literary journal,

-who live and/or work in the Mercer County area.
+contributions from those who live and/or work in the Mercer County area.

 |Use our ELECTRONIC SUBMISSIONS system to send us your...

 ||Send no more than six pages